 - Is A Controls Job Right For You?

-For a bit of background, I work for Ford Motor Company as an Automation Engineer (formally, my job title is Engineering Specialist, Controls).
+For a bit of background, I work for Ford Motor Company as an Automation Engineer.
+Officially, my job title is Engineering Specialist, Controls.
 My Bachelor’s is actually in Information Technology, with a concentration in Software Development.
 Luckily, I had industry experience as an Automation Technician that helped me to get in to my current job.

 Much of my job focus is on developing and debugging Programmable Logic Controller (PLC) logic and robot programs.
 Because PLC’s and robots are just fancy computers, I’m often able to use the programming techniques, algorithmic thinking, and knowledge of networks that I learned in my degree program.
 Virtually all equipment at the plant where I work is on an Ethernet/IP network.
-Having an understanding of TCP/IP networks is very helpful when troubleshooting communication issues.
+For this reason, having an understanding of TCP/IP networks is very helpful when troubleshooting communication issues.

-With that being said, if you’re interesting in becoming an Industrial Automation Engineer, typical Bachelor’s degrees to pursue might include Electrical Engineering, Industrial Automation, or Mechatronics.
+Despite my degree choice, if you’re interested in becoming an Industrial Automation Engineer, typical Bachelor’s degrees to pursue might include Electrical Engineering, Industrial Automation, or Mechatronics.
 Employers often cite a Bachelor’s in a field of study related to industrial automation engineering as a minimum hiring requirement.

 Experience Requirements For Industrial Automation Engineering Jobs

-Many employers list experience requirements when posting a job offering for Automation or Controls Engineers.
+Many employers list experience requirements when posting a job offering for Automation, Controls, or PLC Engineers.
 Are you worried about or having trouble moving directly into a Controls position out of school?
 If so, it may be helpful to first build some industry experience as an Industrial Electrician or Automation Technician.